nextarchfoundation/foundation/README.md

-# foundation
+# NextArch Foundation Policy Repo
-NextArch Foundation Policy Repo
+This repo contains several documents related to the operation of the [NextArch Foundation](https://nextarch.io).